inngest/inngestgo/README.md

 		return true, nil
 	})

-	// Sample from the event stream for new events fn, err := step.WaitForEvent[FunctionCreatedEvent](
+	// Sample from the event stream for new events.
+The function will stop
+	// running and automatially resume when a matching event is found, or if
+	// the timeout is reached.
+	fn, err := step.WaitForEvent[FunctionCreatedEvent](
 		ctx,
 		"wait-for-activity",